 A-Tisket, A-Tasket, A Conflict Resolution Basket

-If your asking your child to understand blind obedience, then you might run into behavior issues.
+If you’re asking your child to understand blind obedience, then you might run into behavior issues.
 Learn why setting aside 20 minutes of “special time” and dividing conflicts into baskets are key tools in proper discipline.

 We ought to approach the problem of children’s disobedience and disruptive behavior with the same imagination, intellect, and patience that we use to close a business deal, find a cure for cancer, or land on Mars.
 We shouldn’t subject our children to our least creative, least intelligent, and least controlled methods for solving problems.